Last updated: May 2026. Tested with @mascotbot/react ^0.3.x and @elevenlabs/client.

 What latency should I expect?

-Audio-to-visual latency is under 50ms.
-The Rive animation engine renders at up to 120fps with less than 1% CPU overhead.
-Total end-to-end latency depends on your network conditions and ElevenLabs response time, but the avatar adds negligible overhead.
+The audio-to-visual delay is sub-10ms because the capture point is the playback point: the SDK animates the mouth from the same audio your user hears, with viseme inference running locally per ~10ms frame.
+The Rive engine renders at up to 120fps with less than 1% CPU overhead.
+Total end-to-end latency depends on your network and ElevenLabs response time; the avatar layer itself adds negligible overhead.

 Can I use my own backend or LLM?